Systemcluster/kitoken/README.md

   Native in Rust and with bindings for [Web](./packages/javascript), [Node](./packages/javascript) and [Python](./packages/python); see [kitoken.dev](https://kitoken.dev) for a web demo.
 - **Supports input and output processing**\
   Including unicode-aware normalization, pre-tokenization and post-processing options.
-- **Compact data format**\
+- **Compact data encoding**\
   Definitions are stored in an efficient binary format and without merge list.

 See also [`kitoken-cli`](./packages/cli) for Kitoken in the command line.

 ## Compatibility

-Kitoken can load and convert many existing tokenizer formats.
-Every supported format is [tested](./tests) against the original implementation across a variety of inputs to ensure correctness and compatibility.
+Kitoken can load and convert most existing tokenizer formats.
+Every supported format is [tested](./tests) against the original implementation across a wide variety of inputs to ensure correctness and compatibility.

 > [!NOTE]
 > Most models on [Hugging Face](https://huggingface.co) are supported.
 Just take the `tokenizer.json` or `spiece.model` and load it into Kitoken.

-Kitoken aims to be output-identical with existing implementations for all models.
-See the notes below for differences in specific cases.
+Kitoken aims to be output-identical with existing implementations for all models. <sup>See the notes below for differences in specific cases.</sup>

 ### SentencePiece